Juan de la Cierva: Early life

+Spanish Civil War

-At the outbreak of the Spanish Civil War, De la Cierva supported the Nationalist coalition forces, helping the rebels to obtain the De Havilland DH-89 'Dragon Rapide' which flew General Franco from the Canary Islands to Spanish Morocco.
+At the outbreak of the Spanish Civil War, De la Cierva supported the nationalist Francoist rebel forces.
+He was in contact with various high-ranking military officials, such as general Mola and Francisco Franco himself.
+He actively helped the rebels by travelling to various European countries to obtain aviation-related supplies, weapons and intelligence.
+Among them, he obtained the De Havilland DH-89 'Dragon Rapide' which flew Franco from the Canary Islands to Spanish Morocco.

 His brother was summarily executed by the Republican army in Paracuellos del Jarama.